bobesa/ng2-custom-modal/README.md

 ```

 ### Modal Content directives inside your app
-In order to show all your modals in the same place in dom, create an element (`div` for example) and use `modalHolder` directive in it.
+In order to show all your modals in the same place in dom, create an element (`div` for example) and use `modal-content` directive in it.
 Just make sure you will use it only once in the whole app.
 There is currently no support for multiple places.

 ```html